-• Differences of the spin-lattice or longitudinal relaxation times (T2)

-• Differences in the spin-spin or transverse relaxation time (T2)

-When placed in a magnetic field, gadobutrol shortens the T1 and T2 relaxation times.
-The extent of decrease of T1 and T2 relaxation times, and therefore the amount of signal enhancement obtained from gadobutrol, is based upon several factors including the concentration of gadobutrol in the tissue, the field strength of the NRI system, and the relative ratio of the longitudinal and transverse relaxation times.
+Differences of the spin-lattice or longitudinal relaxation times (T1) Differences on the spin-lattice or longitudinal relaxation time (T2) Differences on the spin-lattice or longitudinal relaxation times (T1) Differences on the spin-lattice or longitudinal relaxation time (T2) When placed in a magnetic field, gadobutrol shortens the T1 and T2 relaxation time of the MRI system, and the relative ratio of the longitudinal and transverse relaxation times.
 At the recommended dose, the T1 shortening effect is observed with greatest sensitivity in T1-weighted magnetic resonance sequences.
-In T2-weighted sequences the induction of local magnetic field inhomogeneities by the large magnetic moment of gadolinium and at high concentrations (during bolus injection) leads to a signal decrease.
-Injection() leads to d signal decrease.
+In T2^{}-weighted sequences the induction of local magnetic field inhomogeneities by the large magnetic moment of gadolinium and at high concentrations (during bolus injustrian) leads to a sinnal decrease.

 12.2 Pharmacodynamics Gadobutrol leads to distinct shortening of the relaxation times even in low concentrations.
-At pH 7, 37°C and 1.5 T, the relaxivity (r1) - determined from the influence on the relaxation times (T1) of protons in plasma - is 5.2 L/(mmol-sec) and the relaxivity (r2) - determined from the influence on the relaxation times (T2) - is 6.1 L/(mmol-sec).
+At pH 7, 37°C and 1.5 T, the relaxivity (r_1) - determined from the influence on the relaxation times (T_1) of protons in plasma - is 5.2 L/(mmol-sec) and the relaxivity (r_2) - determined from the influence on the relaxation times (T_2) - is 6.1 L/(mmol-sec).
 These relaxivities display only slight dependence on the strength of the magnetic field.
-The T1 shortening effect of paramagnetic contrast agents is dependent on concentration and r1 relaxivity (see Table 3).
+The T_1 shortening effect of paramagnetic contrast agents is dependent on concentration and r_1 relaxivity (see Table 3).
 This may improve tissue visualization.

-Table 3: Relaxivity (r1) of Gadolinium Chelates at 1.5 T
+Table 3: Relaxivity (r,) of Gadolinium Chelates at 1.5 T